-T5013 Slip - Statement of Partnership Income
+T5013 Slip - Statement of Partnership Income/Relevé 15

 If you hold units of a limited partnership (or units of a partnership), you will receive tax information on a T5013 slip.
+If you are a Quebec resident, you will also receive a Relevé 15 (see following page).
 Note that you will receive a separate T5013 for each limited partnership (or partnership) for which you hold units.

 Please note that a holder of partnership units must inform the CRA of the partnership's allocation, which may differ from the amounts actually received in the account.
 Thus, the taxpayer should use the amounts shown on the T5013 statement.
-Note that, for information purposes, the amount that has actually been distributed is generally shown on the top right-hand corner of the T5013 slip https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/t5013-inst.html
+Note that, for information purposes, the amount that has actually been distributed is generally shown on the top right-hand corner of the T5013 slip.

 You can now use the CRA's "My Account" and the auto-fill function to facilitate the preparation of your tax return.
 However, please note that the T5013 slip is issued in the name of the partnership and you will not find a T5013 slip issued under NBDB's name.
-The information shown on your T5013 slip will therefore be reported in "My Account", under the name of each partnership.
+The information shown on your T5013 slip will therefore be reported in "My Account," under the name of each partnership.